pass-culture/pass-culture-main/api/documentation/docs/tutorials/create-an-event-linked-to-an-external-ticketing-systems.md

 When building your integration, **you should pay attention** to two things:

-- **the two URLs (booking & cancellation) must be freely accessible** (i.e. not protected by a your own authentication system), the authentication of the notification being done following [**this strategy**](/docs/understanding-our-api/notification-system/authenticating-our-notifications)
+- **the two URLs (booking & cancellation) must be freely accessible** (i.e. not protected by a your own authentication system), the messages authentication being done following [**this strategy**](/docs/understanding-our-api/messaging-system/authenticating-our-messages)
 - **we expect specific response formats** :
   - for ticket creation, we expect this [**success response**](/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system#success-response) and those [**error responses**](/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system#error-responses)
   - for ticket cancellation, we expect this [**success response**](/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system#expected-response)